pakrym/pakrym.github.io/_posts/2016-07-14-aspnetcore-dependency-container.md

 # Web application

 It's time to use our newly written service provider in actual web application.
-Lets create Web Application project in Visual Studio and change `ConfigureServices` to return our service provider implementation.
+Let's create Web Application project in Visual Studio and change `ConfigureServices` to return our service provider implementation.

 ``` csharp
 public IServiceProvider ConfigureServices(IServiceCollection services)